unazed/xrequests/README.md

 # xrequests
-A lazy, minimalist, but fast requests module for Python
+A lazy, minimalist, but fast HTTP request module for Python

 ```python
 import xrequests